R3ym0nd0/Backend-Development/Databases/PostgreSQL/PSQL-Command.md

 - Use TEXT if string length is unpredictable
 - Use DECIMAL or NUMERIC for financial calculations to avoid float rounding errors
 - Use BOOLEAN for flags like is_admin

+### 13. Limiting & Pagination

+    SELECT * FROM users
+    SELECT * FROM users OFFSET 5 FETCH 5 ROW ONLY;

+or

+    SELECT * FROM users OFFSET 5 LIMIT 5;

+- LIMIT → how many rows you want to return
+- OFFSET → how many rows to skip before starting to return
+- FETCH → standard SQL alternative to LIMIT